uraimo/RCWL-0516-Radar.swift/README.md

 Calling `getStatus` we can know if the sensor is detecting movements or not (be aware that the sensor will need a second or so to understand that the motion has stopped).

-To register handlers that will be called when some kind on motion starts in the detection range or when it stops, use `onMotion(closure:)` and `onMotionStop(closure:)`.
+To register handlers that will be called when some kind on motion starts or stops in the detection range, use `onMotion(closure:)` and `onMotionStop(closure:)`.

 ```swift
 r.onMotion{